How Seakeeper Works: Gyroscopic Stabilization for Boats

 The way a Seakeeper accomplishes its mission all boils down to torque, applied to counteract the motion of the boat.
 Imagine for a moment that the Jolly Green Giant is standing next to your boat as it bobs around in a port-side beam sea.
 He’s feeling helpful, so every time a wave rolls under the boat, he puts his hand on the port topsides and applies just enough pressure to hold that side of the boat level as it rises over the wave.
 And imagine that a moment later, he puts his other hand under the starboard side of the hull and lifts, just enough to prevent that side of the boat from tilting as it falls into the trough.
 Your boat would still rise and fall with the waves, but for the most part, it would cease to roll.

 The Seakeeper is your Jolly Green Giant.
 Inside of that sphere, there’s a flywheel designed for the sole purpose of spinning as quickly as possible.
-The sphere is a near-vacuum inside, so this flywheel doesn’t have to fight against air friction and it can spin significantly faster than most other gyro-stabilizers (the exact RPM varies by model, but all spin at least 5,000 RPM and some go as high as 10,700 RPM).
+The sphere is a near-vacuum inside, so this flywheel doesn’t have to fight against friction with air and it can spin significantly faster than most other gyro-stabilizers (the exact RPM varies by model, but all spin at least 5,000 RPM and some go as high as 10,700 RPM).
 As it spins, the flywheel creates angular momentum, which produces torque that counteracts any force—waves, in this case—that’s trying to move it off of its axis.
 Since the frame surrounding the sphere is solidly mounted to the boat’s structure, that torque pushes and pulls to keep the boat as level as possible.

 Here’s an easy way to picture the forces at work: think of a spinning top.
 As long as it’s spinning quickly, momentum keeps it upright and level.
 Since the Seakeeper is powered and it always spins at a controlled rate, that momentum is always present.